Wesleyan-Media-Project/datasets/README.md

 The data in the `wmp_entity_files` folder contains entity files, which are essentially information about each advertiser, created by WMP and in partnership with [OpenSecrets](https://www.opensecrets.org/).
 These files essentially match advertiser information to other sources of data like FEC identifiers and add important contextual information like whether the advertiser is a candidate, a party, an outside group, or unknown, etc. The datasets in this folder are divided into Google entity files and Facebook entity files.

+### 2.5 `google`

+The data in the 'google' folder is composed of files containing Google 2020 data.
+These files include 'google_2020_adid_06102022.csv.gz', 'google_2020_adid_text_clean.csv.gz' and 'google_2020_adid_var1.csv.gz'.
+Generally these files are being preserved for internal use, as they are used in legacy files related to the 2020 election cycle.

 ## 3. Thank You

 <p align="center"><strong>We would like to thank our supporters!</strong></p><br>